Price Discounts to Consider for Your Ecommerce Store

 Buy One/Get One Free—or BOGO— promotions are one of the most common and familiar ways to discount items and move inventory.

-With Buy One/Get One Free, you can grab the attention of casual customers who may be interested in trying your product.
+With Buy One/Get One Free, you can grab the attention of casual customers who may be interested in trying your product, which happens more frequently in the apparel industry.
 Remember that you don't have to offer two of the same product, but can also pair items together in a way that can be appealing to your customers.

 Risks of Coupon Campaigns